bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 The CH32V203 can be programmed over a UART presented on pins `PA9` and `PA10`.
 This is easy enough to wire up, the problem comes when trying to _talk_ to the bootloader in the CH32V203.

-There's an [WCH RISC-V Microcontroller Web Serial ISP](https://www.stasisleak.uk/wchisp/) that will program these chips for you, provided you have a USB->UART converter and a a firmware file for the program you want to run on this chip.
+There's an [WCH RISC-V Microcontroller Web Serial ISP](https://www.stasisleak.uk/wchisp/) that will program these chips for you, provided you have a USB to UART converter and a firmware file for the program you want to run on this chip.
 For a user, the process is pretty simple, you just hold down the `Boot0` pin and click upload.
 Underneath the hood things fall off the rails.
 Programming the chip works like this:

 - **Listen to the chip in bootloader mode** - the CH32 will send data over the serial connection, and this requires a "password", a fixed ASCII string that's `MCU ISP & WCH.CN`.
 The bootloader rejects everything if you don't send that exact string.
 - **Read the chip config** - the programmer sends a bitmask to read everything, and the CH32 sends back option bytes (can the Flash memory be programmed?), the bootloader version, and an 8-byte unique ID (UID)